Background

 Scalability is baked-in

 If you have unpredictable workloads, then it might be a great contender for a serverless solution.
-You might have quite days, and oddly during a specific season, holiday, etc, your workload might grow exponentially or maybe like a factorial function!
+You might have quiet days, and oddly during a specific season, holiday, etc, your workload might grow exponentially or maybe like a factorial function!
 You’d know.
-So in these cases, serverless solutions provide the most economical way of responding to your scalability needs as you only pay more when the workload is higher and as the workload gets back to normal, you aren’t charged the same way any more!
+In these cases, serverless solutions provide the most economical way of responding to your scalability needs as you only pay more when the workload is higher.
+As the workload gets back to normal, you aren’t charged the same way any more.

-In fact serverless solutions give you the power to even throttle scaling, you can choose to limit maximum number of connections at any given point of time to ensure that you are overloading your bottleneck service and creating a Denial of Service.
+Serverless solutions give you the power to even throttle scaling.
+It is possible to limit the number of connections at any given time to make sure that you are not overloading your bottleneck service and creating a Denial of Service.

 Run it where your clients are